carpentries-lab/python-aos-lesson/_episodes/05-git.md

 {: .output}

-We can put things back the way they were at the time of our last commit by using `git checkout`:
+We can put things back the way they were at the time of our last commit by using `git restore`:

 ~~~
-$ git checkout HEAD plot_precipitation_climatology.py
+$ git restore plot_precipitation_climatology.py
 $ cat plot_precipitation_climatology
 ~~~
 {: .bash}

 ~~~
 import argparse

+import xarray as xr
-import numpy
+import cartopy.crs as ccrs
 ...
 ~~~
 {: .output}

-As you might guess from its name,
-`git checkout` checks out (i.e., restores) an old version of a file.
-In this case,
-we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved commit.

-We've lost the random comment that we inserted
-(that change hadn't been committed) but everything else is there.
+The random comment that we inserted has been lost (that change hadn't been committed) but everything else that was in our last commit is there.

+> ## Checking out with Git
+>
+> If you're running a different version of Git,
+> you may see a suggestion for `git checkout` instead of `git restore`.
+> As of Git version 2.29,
+> `git restore` is still an experimental command,
+> and operates as a specialized form of `git checkout`.
+> `git checkout HEAD bin/plotcounts.py` is equivalent to the last command run.
+{: .callout}

 > ## plot_precipitation_climatology.py
 >